 This is common with health issues that are not obviously visual.

-PTSD, Panic Attacks, Depression, Cognitive Decline are examples.
+PTSD, Panic Attacks, Depression and Cognitive Decline are examples.

 5. The person may have stress about money.

 Does the disease prevent the individual from earning money?

 Is the required healthcare affordable?